fmcalcagno/Servier/README.md

     capabilities.
     In any way I left the two models for future porpuses.
     Note: In the training loop I included all the validation set accuracy measures to try to reduce the overfitting of the model and try to learn at the same pace both in the training set and in the validation set due.

+    There is a secondary filed called train_transfprmers.py where I used a pre-trained model (seyonec/PubChem10M_SMILES_BPE_396_250) with a pre-trained tokenizer using the modules transformers and simpletransformers which can be both installed using pip.
+    I include this file for further use, but neither the loss function nor the accuracy in the validation test was better than the LSTM Model I trained myself.

 ## DATASETS